 What about the future?

-With the rise of the hybrid car, there is a chance Audi’s original system might be used less frequently.
-The current R18 e-tron quattro makes use of a traditional diesel engine to drive the rear wheels, while an electrical system – charged by energy recovered under braking – powers the fronts.
+The R18 e-tron quattro Le Mans Prototype, shown above, made use of a traditional diesel engine to drive the rear wheels, while an electrical system – charged by energy recovered under braking – powered the fronts.

 Sounds gripping.
 Now I want to look at some Audis…

-If all this talk of quattro has you keen to find out more, then take a look at our reviews page for more info on Audi’s model range.
-If you’ve found the one for you, why not take a look at our new car deals page to find the best price on a new car?
+If all this talk of quattro has you keen to find out more, take a look at our comprehensive Audi reviews.
+If you’ve found the one for you, why not take a look at our new car deals page to view the latest carwow offers.